Migoi-Spamers/Thenafi/README.md

 # Thenafi
-Swap THE token to liveTHE token when different price Everytime 1.5m app will be tracking the price of The and The.
+Swap THE token to liveTHE token when different price and reverse.
+Everytime 1.5m app will be tracking the price of The and The.
 If the percent of prices >= your expected percent when dapp will be swap The to liveThe

 # env tutorial